THORSwap relaunches cross-chain trading on four of five networks By Cointelegraph - Up News Info

 Cross-chain decentralized exchange (DEX) THORSwap appears to be on the path to recovery after the THORChain network was taken offline following major exploits just three months after entering its guarded launch.

-The Cosmos-powered network aims to support decentralized trades executed across different blockchain networks such as (BTC) and (ETH).
-According to an Oct.
-12 progress report, the team behind the project’s decentralized exchange THORSwap has so far restored functionality for four of the five networks it supported prior to going down in July.
+The Cosmos-powered network aims to support decentralized trades executed across different blockchain networks such as and .
+According to a Tuesday progress report, the team behind the project’s DEX, THORSwap, has so far restored functionality for four of the five networks it supported prior to going down in July.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.